-Some Angel Investors hunt for scalable and profit-driven business on crowdfunding platforms.
+Some Angel Investors hunt for scalable and profit-driven businesses on crowdfunding platforms.
 In this dispensation, crowdfunding is done on the internet; that way, you can reach a wider audience and even do that on a global scale.

 There are a good number of crowdfunding platforms available.
-Examples of these include gofundme, IndieGoGo, Kickstarter, fundable, etc. You too can try them out.
+Examples of these include Gofundme, IndieGoGo, Kickstarter, fundable, etc. You too can try them out.